vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 In breadcrumb 3 `Optional info` click on the button `SAVE ANS CONTINUE` In breadcrumb 4 `Summary` click on the button `BACK TO DASHBOARD`

-At this step you are enabled  create you application with a CONSENT SCREEN
+At this step you are activated Gmail API on your Google Cloud Platform and setting a consent screen for that clients authorize your application to use their credentials on behalf of themselves.